RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Introduction

-To provide a solution to these issues, in this paper, we propose a graph-based end-to-end approach named RNGDet (\textbf{R}oad \textbf{N}etwork \textbf{G}raph \textbf{Det}ection by Transformer).
-Similar to previous graph-based approaches, RNGDet starts from pre-predicted candidate initial vertices to extract local visual features using a convolutional neural networks (CNN) backbone, and then sends the features to a transformer network inspired by the DETR structure \cite{carion2020end}.
-Due to the use of deep candidate queries, RNGDet can directly predict any number of adjacent vertices of the current vertex at one time, so that it can handle any road networks, even those with complicated topology (e.g., road intersections of arbitrary numbers of road segments).
+To provide a solution to these issues, in this paper, we propose a graph-based end-to-end approach named \underline{R}oad \underline{N}etwork \underline{G}raph \underline{Det}ection by Transformer (RNGDet).
+Similar to previous graph-based approaches, RNGDet starts from predicted candidate initial vertices to extract local visual features using a convolutional neural network (CNN) backbone, and then sends the features to a transformer network inspired by the DETR structure \cite{carion2020end}.
+Due to the use of deep vertex queries, RNGDet can directly predict any number of adjacent vertices of the current vertex at one time, so that it can handle any road networks, even those with complicated topology (e.g., road intersections of arbitrary numbers of road segments).
 Different from previous graph-based approaches, RNGDet can be optimized as a whole and trained end-to-end.
 We train RNGDet through imitation learning to enable it to take the most appropriate action under different circumstances.
-To generate the training label (i.e., expert demonstration from the imitation learning perspective), we propose an algorithm to supervise the agent to explore the whole road network.
-The algorithm can also correct the action of the agent if it is too far away from the right track, which guarantees the quality and efficiency of the sampling process.
+To generate the training data (i.e., expert demonstration from the imitation learning perspective), we propose a sampling algorithm to supervise the agent to explore the whole road network.
 The proposed RNGDet is trained and evaluated on a publicly available dataset released by RoadTracer \cite{bastani2018roadtracer}.
 With this dataset, we compare RNGDet with state-of-the-art works based on multiple evaluation metric scores.
 An example of RNGDet is visualized in Fig. \ref{sample_demo_result}.
-The contributions of our work are summarized as below: \begin{itemize} \item We propose an end-to-end trainable approach named RNGDet based on transformer and imitation learning to automatically detect the road network graph. \item We propose an algorithm to automatically generate training labels for RNGDet. \item We evaluate RNGDet and compare it with state-of-the-art works on a publicly available dataset to demonstrate the superiority of RNGDet. \end{itemize}
+The contributions of our work are summarized below: \begin{itemize} \item We propose an end-to-end trainable approach named RNGDet based on transformer and imitation learning to automatically detect the road network graph. \item We propose an algorithm to automatically generate training samples for RNGDet. \item We evaluate RNGDet and compare it with state-of-the-art works on a publicly available dataset to demonstrate the superiority of RNGDet. \end{itemize}